Stay on Top of Enterprise Technology Trends

 Get updates impacting your industry from our GigaOm Research Community

 For the first time ever, a supercomputer using Nvidia chips has achieved a spot on the Top 500 list of the world’s fastest supercomputers.
-The Nvidia-containing machine is ranked No. 29 on the list that was released late Friday; it’s a cluster built by NEC and Sun Microsystems that uses chips from Nvidia, Intel and AMD.
-As Nvidia and AMD, which bought graphics chipmaker ATI in 2005, push graphics processors for scientific computing, this is a big milestone.
+The Nvidia-containing machine is ranked No. 29 on the list that was released late Friday; it’s a cluster built by NEC and Sun Microsystems (s java) that uses chips from Nvidia, Intel (s INTC) and AMD.
+As Nvidia (s NVDA) and AMD (s amd), which bought graphics chipmaker ATI in 2005, push graphics processors for scientific computing, this is a big milestone.
 The rest of the list was pretty anticlimactic, with IBM’s Roadrunner computer narrowly beating Cray’s Jaguar computer to stay on top of the twice-annual Top 500 list.
 Both machines are petaflop computers, meaning they can achieve a quadrillion floating point operations a second — a record that was broken by Roadrunner back in June.